msaville128/omnisharp_bazel/README.md

 #### AI Policy

-I am tentatively accepting AI-generated code **as long as it is readable** and complies with the guidelines.
-Please clearly label any AI-generated code when you create a pull request.
+I am tentatively accepting AI-assisted code **as long as it is readable** and complies with the guidelines.

-This policy may be revoked at any time.

-## Motivation

-I love C# and I love Bazel.

-But IDE support for C# with Bazel didn't exist.
-Until now, developers can either:

-1. Maintain C# project and solution files in parallel (*which drift over time*)
-2. Use Gazelle to generate Bazel targets from MSBuild files (*which makes Bazel second class*)

-I dislike mixing different build systems in a repo.
-In my view, if you choose Bazel then you should only need BUILD files.
-There shouldn't be any reason to use MSBuild at all!

-There are a few Roslyn-powered C# language servers out there:

-* C# Dev Kit is closed-source
-* DotRush doesn't have a way to extend it (that I'm aware of)
-* OmniSharp has a plugin system based on MEF2

-OmniSharp was the de-facto language server for VS Code before C# Dev Kit and its extensibility makes it the preferred choice for adding Bazel integration.

 ---